rviiin/comhub/README.md

 # Comhub
 An online store for genuine computers, software, and office equipment, offering competitive prices, reliable support, and easy access to quality tech products.
+One of the main projects during my college days.

 ## Preview
 To see a preview of the website design, check the images below: